Legal Ops: How to Enable Seamless Vendor Onboarding

 With the vendor onboarding process, legal teams can run into the same criticisms they do with other processes: they move too slowly.
 For companies trying to scale quickly and increase their transaction volume, the traditional contracting process will be too slow and cumbersome.
 Legal needs to find ways to keep up with the speed requirements of modern business.

-Legal Ops can begin to move more quickly by shifting from traditional paper contracts to digital contracting, including click-to-accept agreements like clickwrap.
+Legal Ops can begin to move more quickly by shifting from traditional paper contracts to digital contract management, including click-to-accept agreements like clickwrap.
 Digitally native contracts are ideal for contracts that require little to no negotiation – like NDAs, Terms and Conditions, etc – since they are presented as take-it-or-leave-it agreements.
 This cuts down on the review and approval process, which often involves endless redlining and back-and-forth negotiations.

 Legals Ops can enable self-service workflows to onboard vendors